antlafarge/minidlna/README.md

 MINIDLNA
 ========

 `/opt/` is scanned and shared by minidlna.
+minidlna infos (scanned files count and connected devices) are displayed here : http://localhost:8200

 # Docker